 I will not pretend that things are okay.

-I hate the status quo.
-I hate anything that numbs.
+I rage against the status quo.
+I rage against anything that numbs.

-And under my hate is a profound sorrow.
+And under my rage is a profound sorrow.

 And under that sorrow is a profound connection.